-You may be surprised at how easy it is to forget about your water heater’s age, or how difficult it can be to recognize a problem before it creates damage.
+You may be amazed at how easy it is to be unaware of your water heater’s age, or how hard it can be to recognize a problem before it creates damage.

-There are a couple pointers that you can use to monitor the state of your water heater.
-You’ll want to be alert for them to keep your equipment in the best condition.
+There are a few pointers that you can use to keep track of the state of your water heater.
+You’ll want to be alert for them to keep your equipment in the best state.

 Here are five likely signs it could be time to replace your water heater in Birmingham.